Klebert-Engineering/zserio-cmake-helper/README.md

 add_zserio_cpp_runtime()

 # Now ZserioCppRuntime is available as a target.
+# You may also pass WITH_SQLITE3 if you want to
+# link against the sqlite sources that are shipped
+# inside of the zserio repo under 3rdparty/sqlite3.
 ```

 **Important: Make sure that `ant` and `java` are available on your system!**